Luvungi: Geography

 The Ruzizi River originates in Lake Kivu and flows into Lake Tanganyika, passing through several regions, including some of the most well-known areas of South Kivu.
 This image shows the river as it passes through Luvungi, in the Bafuliiru Chiefdom, within the Ruzizi Plain.

 Luvungi is situated within the Ruzizi Plain, a vast low-lying region characterized by its fertile soils and extensive agricultural productivity.
-The plain extends between the Mitumba mountain range to the west and the Ruzizi River to the east, forming a significant agricultural zone in the eastern Democratic Republic of the Congo.
-The topography of Luvungi features two main relief zones: the eastern plains, which lie at elevations ranging from approximately 700 meters along the Ruzizi River, up to about 3,500 meters near the Mitumba Mountains in the west, and the western plateaus.
+The plain extends between the Mitumba mountain range to the west and the Ruzizi River to the east.
+Luvungi's topography features two main relief zones: the eastern plains, which lie at elevations ranging from approximately 700 meters along the Ruzizi River, up to about 3,500 meters near the Mitumba Mountains in the west, and the western plateaus.
 The area's soils are diverse, including sandy, gravelly, black alluvial, and clayey types.
 This soil diversity supports cultivation of crops such as peanuts, maize, cotton, rice, and others.

 Hydrologically, Luvungi is traversed by the Ruvubu River, which feeds into the Ruzizi River, and by the Munyovwe River, a tributary of the Ruvubu.
 Historically, the Munyovwe River provided drinking water for local inhabitants until a formal water supply system was established in 2005.
 The region's vegetation comprises grassy savannahs and gallery forests, which support pastoral activities and livestock domestication.
 Luvungi has historically served as a transhumance route for pastoralists from neighboring regions, including Burundi and Rwanda, occasionally leading to community conflicts over land and resources.

 Climatically, Luvungi experiences a tropical climate with a distinct seasonal pattern, featuring a rainy season lasting approximately nine months from September to May, and a dry season spanning June to August.
 The average annual rainfall is around 940 millimeters, though it can be as low as 600 millimeters per year, with distribution issues affecting agricultural productivity.